freshfox/firestore-storage/README.md

 # Firestore Storage

-A typed wrapper around Firestore incluing a querybuilder and an in-memory implementation for testing
+_A typed wrapper for Node around Firestore including a querybuilder and an in-memory implementation for testing_

 ## Usage